coq/coq/doc/sphinx/practical-tools/utilities.rst

 associated logical path is determined from the filesystem path, relative to the directory, e.g. the file `Foo/Bar/script.vo` becomes `Foo.Bar.script`:

-- directories specified with :ref:`-R and -Q command line options <-Q-option>`,
+- directories specified with :ref:`-R, -L, and -Q command line options <-Q-option>`,
 - the current directory where the Coq process was launched (without including subdirectories),
 - the directories listed in the `COQPATH` environment variable (separated with